 What are the tools for communication with local public authorities?
 How to make a journalist your ally in achieving your goals?
 What is the power of informal dialogue and what communication strategies can be used with donors and development partners to attract grants?

-The participants of our second regional dialogue with citizens, held within the “EU in Moldova: Perceptions and Realities” programme, were able to share their opinions on Moldova’s relations with the European Union and to find out how they can access the European funds.
+The participants in our fourth regional dialogue with citizens, which we carry out within the “EU in Moldova: Perceptions and reality” programme, had the opportunity to share their assessments on Moldova’s relations with the European Union, while IPIS, IPRE and IEP dispel some myths about EU.